 Distance from Cartajima: 100 km

 A fun city with a well-evolved cafe culture.
-The usual Andalucian historic monuments dating from Roman, Moorish, etc. Many bodegas to visit where you can learn about, and sample the results of, the solera method for producing the sherry wines.
+The usual Andalucian historic monuments dating from Roman, Moorish, and post-conquist times.
+Any town that is called something “de la frontera” means that it was for a period of time on the battlefront between the Arabs and the Christians.
+Many bodegas to visit where you can learn about, and sample the results of, the solera method for producing the sherry wines.
 If you are into horses, you must see the dancing horses show.
+Visit this link for the royal equestrain school for full details of shows and dress rehearsals.
+Read all about the black bulls of Spain here.

 Malaga – founded by the Phoenicians